zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 You can send a JWT token with a request in two ways:

-* Allow the API client to pass the JWT token as a cookie header
+* Allow the API client to pass the JWT token as a cookie header.
-* Pass the JWT token in the `Authorization: Bearer` header
+* Pass the JWT token in the `Authorization: Bearer` header.

 :::tip
 The first option (using a cookie header) is recommended for web browsers with the attributes `Secure` and `HttpOnly`.